 - Agency multi-client support from a single account

 Pricing: Free tier (no credit card required), Starter at $100/mo, Professional at $149/mo (annual), Business at $249/mo (annual).
-All plans include a 3-month minimum commitment.
-That's a fraction of what enterprise scheduling tools charge before you even add sourcing or outreach capabilities.
+Month-to-month billing is available, with discounts on annual contracts.
+Even that is a fraction of what enterprise scheduling tools charge before you add sourcing or outreach capabilities.

-Pin users fill positions in approximately two weeks, and automated outreach hits a 48% response rate - significantly above industry average.
-The scheduling layer accelerates what's already a compressed timeline because candidates move from sourced to scheduled without switching platforms.
+On average, Pin users fill positions in 14 days, while automated outreach delivers 5x better response rates than industry averages.
+The scheduling layer accelerates what’s already a compressed timeline because candidates move from sourced to scheduled without switching platforms.

 “In terms of Recruitment Tech, Pin is a must have for any company looking to scale both quickly and efficiently.” - Steven Jambor, Talent Acquisition Specialist

-Good for: Recruiters who want sourcing, outreach, and scheduling unified in one platform instead of stitching together three separate tools.
-Both in-house teams and recruiting agencies.
+Good for: Pin is the best AI recruiting platform for hiring teams that want sourcing, outreach, and scheduling unified in one place instead of stitching together three separate tools.
+Ideal for both in-house talent acquisition groups and staffing agencies.

-Limitations: If you only need standalone scheduling and already have a separate sourcing workflow you're happy with, the full platform may be more than you need.
+Limitations: If you only need standalone scheduling and already have a separate sourcing process you’re happy with, the full platform may be more than you need.

 Try AI recruiting with Pin - free